acottone/ca-hospital-analysis/analysis/README.md

 ### Performance Measure for hip fracture repair
 ![Performance Measure for hip fracture repair](./plots/performance/hip fracture repair_performance_vs_metrics.png)

+The number of adverse events and risk-adjusted rate is somewhat high compared to number of cases.

 ### Performance Measure for pancreatic cancer
 ![Performance Measure for pancreatic cancer](./plots/performance/pancreatic cancer_performance_vs_metrics.png)

+The risk-adjusted rate is high compared to number of cases

 ### Performance Measure for pancreatic other
 ![Performance Measure for pancreatic other](./plots/performance/pancreatic other_performance_vs_metrics.png)

+The risk-adjusted rate is high compared to number of cases.

 ### Performance Measure for aaa repair
 ![Performance Measure for aaa repair](./plots/performance/aaa repair_performance_vs_metrics.png)